 The Renaissance and Age of Exploration represent a turning point in the consciousness of human thinking.
 The curriculum meets the seventh graders who experience a similar turning point in consciousness with their growing intellect, academic prowess, and active feeling life.
 Powerful biographies, such as those of Michelangelo, da Vinci, and Galileo demonstrate to the students the struggles and triumphs of the human spirit.
 Inorganic chemistry, human physiology, and physics provide a framework for understanding the physical world.
 Algebra, working with negative numbers, and geometry round out the math curriculum.
 Expository, descriptive, and narrative writing is practiced, and creative writing allows the seventh graders to express thoughts and feelings in an artistic way.
 Geography ties together other subjects as students begin to see how one’s physical environment effects the development of culture.

-Seventh graders join with eight graders in mixed band, strings, and foreign language classes.
+Seventh graders join with eighth graders in mixed band, strings, and world language classes.

 In eurythmy, students are given the opportunity to choreograph their own pieces.

 A class trip to Camp Erdman includes a high ropes course that builds trust in one’s self and community.

 Copying drawings and paintings of Old Masters, painting frescos, clay modeling, perspective drawing, and veil painting make up the content of the art curriculum.